donjewett/Documentation/recipes/GettingStarted/Getting-Started-on-Windows.md

 ![Register Wave](images/RegisterNewAccount.PNG)

-Please, fill such in and click on Submit.
+Please, fill in the form and click Submit.
 You should immediately receive a confirmation e-mail.
 Congratulations!
 You can now login into the Editor and proceed with your first application.

 # Your First Application